 Neutering:

-The most commonly discussed method of preventing cat spraying is neutering, which is a surgical procedure carried out by a veterinarian under anaesthetic.
-When it should be done depends on whether the cat will be indoor or outdoor.
+The most commonly discussed method of preventing cat spraying is neutering, which is a surgical procedure carried out by a veterinarian under anesthetic.
+When it should be done depends on whether the cat will be indoors or outdoors.

 Research suggests that neutering an indoor cat should take place when they are around 6 months old, or even earlier if there are any signs of sexual maturity.
-In case of outdoor cats, you can wait a bit longer, although it is vital not to allow them to go outside before procedure takes place…
+In the case of outdoor cats, you can wait a bit longer, although it is vital not to allow them to go outside before the procedure takes place.

-The best if you discuss with your vet when to do it, as some cat mature quicker than others, but if the neutering is done too soon you cat may not evolve to his full potential, and in the case of British Shorthairs there is a risk of not developing the lovely jowls that are so characteristic to them.
+The best you discuss with your vet when to do it, as some cats mature quicker than others, but if the neutering is done too soon your cat may not evolve to his full potential, and in the case of British Shorthairs there is a risk of not developing the lovely jowls that are so characteristic to them.

-Please be aware, that even though neutering often eliminates this sort of behaviour, it is not a 100% guarantee.
-Neutered cats spraying indoor is less common, but they still may spray outdoor to mark their territory.
+Please be aware, that even though neutering often eliminates this sort of behavior, it is not a 100% guarantee.
+Neutered cats spraying indoors is less common, but they still may spray outdoors to mark their territory.
 It may also be happening when you are bringing a new cat, who is challenging the authority of the existing cat – then despite neutering, natural instinct kicks in, to confirm who is the boss around here.

 Cleaning the sprayed areas: